sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 ### CMakeLists.txt {#compiling-scattering-only}

 To compile the example, we need to create a `CMakeLists.txt` file.
 This file is used by the [CMake](https://cmake.org) build system to generate makefiles that compile the program.
 Since the `config.h` file is included in the main library, we must link against it.
 This requirement means that @sapphire cannot be treated as an independent library.
-This is evident in the fact that all examples or applications of sapphire must be included alongside the main library.
+As a consequence, all examples or applications of @sapphire must be included alongside the main library.

-To simplify the process, we define several variables in the root `CMakeLists.txt`.
+To simplify the process,
+we defined a macro `sapphirepp_setup_target_vfp` which links all necessary libraries and files to the target.
 As long as applications are located in the `sapphirepp/examples` folder, there are only two steps to follow:

 1. Add the application as a subdirectory to the `sapphirepp/examples/CMakeLists.txt` file: